-The primary analysis population is defined as all randomised participants according to the groups they were randomly allocated to, regardless of deviation from protocol and irrespective of their COVID-19 status.
-Secondary analyses will conduct the primary analysis on the subset of participants with confirmed COVID-19.
+The primary analysis population is defined as all randomised participants according to the groups they were randomly allocated to as specified in the M-SAP.
+All other analysis populations will be defined in the M-SAP.

 5.4 Procedures for Reporting Unplanned Deviation(s) from the Master Statistical Analysis Plan